 May 2, 2014

-Conor Fisk threw 8 1/3 strong innings and Connor Barron added two hits to lead Southern Miss to a 4-2 Conference USA series-opening baseball victory over Tulane here Friday night at Turchin Stadium at Greer Field.
+NEW ORLEANS - Conor Fisk threw 8 1/3 strong innings and Connor Barron added two hits to lead Southern Miss to a 4-2 Conference USA series-opening baseball victory over Tulane here Friday night at Turchin Stadium at Greer Field.

 The Golden Eagles (28-19 overall, 15-7 C-USA) moved to just two games behind league-leading Rice, who is off this weekend.
 The squad also won their 17th contest over the last 24 games.

 Fisk (5-2) limited the Green Wave to a pair of runs on six hits and fanned 11, while walking one to get the victory.
 Sean Buchholz came on with two runners in the ninth and got a strikeout and a groundout to end the game and record his fourth save of the year.